nickazg/neo-snippets/README.md

 <h1 align="center">NEO Snippets</h1>

-A NEO repository containing community created examples and information to guide NEO Development
+A NEO repository containing code snippets, descriptions and code practices for NEO Developers

-Currently Neo development information is all over the place and sometimes hard to find and keep track of.
-The goal of this repo is to provide a central, up-to-date place to understand how each aspect works and how experienced members of the community are using it to set a standard.
+Currently Neo development information is all over the place and sometimes hard to find and keep track of, and often most devs fall into the same pitfalls.
+The goal of this repo is to provide a central, up-to-date location where expericed DEV's can submit code snippets and descriptions to help create a standard NEO code practice.

 The structure is laid out below into sub-categories.
 Under each category there is a basic README.md with a summary of how its used and where to get started.